princeklat03/princeklat03.github.io/Research.md

 ---
-layout: default
+layout: page
 title: Research
-nav_order: 1
-has_children: true
+permalink: /Research/
 ---

 Throughout my academic, industrial and professional journey, I have cultivated a diverse portfolio of projects spanning several exciting disciplines.
 From the intricate world of **Bioinformatics** and the complexities of **Biophysics**, **Biochemistry**, and **Molecular Biology**, to the fascinating realm of **DNA Nanotechnology**, I've delved into projects that have allowed me to explore and contribute to a rich tapestry of scientific knowledge.
 I've also explored the vital field of **Biostatistics** and harnessed the power of **Data Science** to extract valuable insights from complex datasets.
 These experiences have not only broadened my horizons but have also deepened my passion for interdisciplinary research and problem-solving in the fields of life sciences and data analysis.

 <details>
 <summary>Bioinformatics</summary>

-* Molecular Dynamics simulation
+  - Molecular Dynamics simulation
-* RNA Seq
+  - RNA Seq
-* Chip Seq
+  - Chip Seq
-* Haplotype Tagging
+  - Haplotype Tagging
-* Single Cell Origin of Replication mapping
+  - Single Cell Origin of Replication mapping
-* Index Hopping in NGS
+  - Index Hopping in NGS

 </details>